Lee bolsters investigative efforts with 12-person Public Service team

-Lee Enterprises, parent company of the Chippewa Herald, is shining an investigative reporting spotlight across its 77 daily news markets throughout the country.
+Lee Enterprises, parent company of the Winona Daily News, is shining an investigative reporting spotlight across its 77 daily news markets throughout the country.

-The investigative reporting roles are newly created positions intended to drive public accountability journalism throughout Lee’s local news markets, including (insert news organization here).
+The investigative reporting roles are newly created positions intended to drive public accountability journalism throughout Lee’s local news markets, including the Daily News.

 This new 12-member Lee Enterprises reporting team will shine an investigative reporting spotlight on important community issues throughout the country.